WhiskyTangoFawks/LunarFalloutPlus/README.md

 2) Mod Configuration Menu - Animated Ingestibles - Turn on to close pipboy, play when mouth covered in 1st person, and play animations during combat
 3) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
 Select your chosen distribution when it comes up.
 I like backpacks being completely unique, but whatever you want.
 3) Utility Belt- equip the utility belt.
-4) Run the Cross Courser Strigidae install holotape

 Optional, but Recommended
-1) Download and install the Strigidae, Brotherhood Recon and Break Action Laser skin packs from https://gumroad.com/niero.
+1) Download and install the Strigidae, Brotherhood Recon Expeditionary Suit, and Break Action Laser skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.

 Known Issues
 -Mod added recruitable settlers do not benefit from Lunar Fallout Overhaul's settler changes- this is intended, as vanilla recruitable settlers (e.g. Sheffield) also don't benefit.
 -Selecting "This is only a dream" is currently untested, and some of the mods that require start up routines to run may not start correctly.
 -Red Rockets in Lexington and Cambridge may have some weirdness with unremovable objects - this is an engine limitation, and requries rebuilding precombines to fix correctly (which is on my to-do list, but way, way at the bottom)
 -Cait is missing her shotgun after being recruited.
-This is a bug with Combat Zone Restored, after recruiting her run the following console command, then open her inventory and equip the shotgun
+This is a bug with Combat Zone Restored, after recruiting her run the following console command
 00079305.additem 0005df30 1
--Companion weapons use a hidden ammo type by default that is not available to the player.
-Changing the ammo type at the crafting bench will remove their ability to use the weapon without consuming standard ammo (until you change it back).
--When a companion is stunned, you will still get the Heal survival quest, and if it's for dogmeat it doesn't go away, just disable it in the quest menu

 Mods in Testing: These probably work, but I haven't tested them yet, and therefore they are not included in the main modlist yet, feel free to add them and let me know if they work
 -Bettery Skylines Flight, Nuka World Plus, Better Boston Airport, Father Companion, Sim Settlements 2 expansion packs